Eval-Driven Development

 Mechanical fixes:

 - Shuffle the comparison.
 Run each comparison twice with positions A→B and B→A; average the scores.
-Position bias zeros out.
+The directional position bias cancels out.

 - Tell the judge to ignore length.Add an explicit instruction in the rubric.
 Doesn’t fully eliminate verbosity bias but cuts it materially.

 - Calibrate to humans.
 Sample 100 cases, score them with both your judge and a human.
 Measure agreement.
-If agreement is below ~0.7, your judge needs work before you trust its CI signal.
+If agreement is low — a common practitioner floor is around 0.7–0.8, versus the ~80%+ that strong judges like GPT-4 reach against humans — your judge needs work before you trust its CI signal.

 § 04 · CROSS-MODEL DISAGREEMENT AS EVALWhere two frontier models disagree, you have your next test case